John Ware (cowboy): Biography

 John Ware was born into slavery, and there are no records of his birth.
 However, the historian, J. W. Grant MacEwan, claimed he was born on a plantation near Georgetown, South Carolina.
 However, on his marriage certificate, Ware himself stated he was born in Tennessee.
 After the American Civil War, he left for Texas, where he learned the skills of a rancher and became a cowboy.
 Ware then worked his way north to Canada driving cattle from Texas to Montana.
 In 1882, he was hired to help bring 3,000 head of cattle from the United States to Sir Hugh Allan's North-West Cattle Co in Alberta.
 After delivering his charge near Calgary, he found work at the Bar U and Quorn ranches before starting his own ranch near the Red Deer River.
 By 1900, he and his wife, Mildred Lewis (1871–1905), had five children.
 He moved from the Calgary Region to an area northeast of the village of Duchess, Alberta.
 In 1902 his first home was destroyed by flooding during spring.
 He rebuilt his home on higher ground overlooking a stream, now called Ware Creek.
 In the spring of 1905, Mildred died of pneumonia, and despite being a master horseman, John was killed only months later when his horse tripped in a badger hole.
 The horse crushed him in the fall, breaking Ware's neck and killing him.
 His funeral was reported to be one of the largest held in the early days of Calgary.
+He was interred at Union Cemetery.

 Like any other folk hero, there are several tales about his ability to eat, ride, and shoot, all of which contribute to the cowboy lore of the time.
 It is said that he was never tossed from a wild horse and that he popularized steer wrestling, which would then become a highlight of the Calgary Stampede.
 His story is that of a remarkable figure in history who helped to lay the foundations of the ranching industry in Western Canada and at the same time defied stereotypes.
 Ware became one of the most well-known and well-respected figures on the Albertan frontier and is still an important part of the history of Alberta.

 Legacy

 Ware is the subject of a biography, John Ware's Cow Country by J. W. Grant MacEwan (Edmonton: Institute of Applied Art, 1960.
 Second edition, Saskatoon: Western Producer Prairie Books, 1973.
 Third edition, Vancouver: Greystone Books, 1995.)

-The book, "High Rider" by Bill Gallaher features a fictionalized account Ware's life and exploits.
+The book, "High Rider" by Bill Gallaher features a fictionalized account of Ware's life and exploits.
 (Touchwood Editions.
 ISBN 978-1-77151-114-8).

 A children's book, "Howdy, I'm John Ware" by Ayesha Clough, with illustrations by Hugh Rookwood, was published in 2020.
 Red Barn Books.
 ISBN 9781999108786.

 Several geographical features near the Wares' ranch are named in their honour: